google/xls/docs_src/codegen_options.md

 -   `--mutual_exclusion_z3_rlimit` controls how hard the mutual exclusion pass will work to attempt to prove that sends and receives are mutually exclusive.
-Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.
+The output should be deterministic across machines.

 -   `--default_next_value_z3_rlimit` controls how hard our scheduling passes will work to prove that state params are fully covered by their `next_value` nodes, so that we can skip special handling for the case where no `next_value` node triggers.
 This is purely an optimization; everything will work correctly even if this is disabled (omitted, or set to -1).
-Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.
+The output should be deterministic across machines.

+-   `--solver_kind=z3` controls which SAT/SMT solver is used for analyses that use one.
+Currently only Z3 is supported.

 -   `--register_merge_strategy` controls how we merge registers between stages which may be shared.
 The options are `identity` which merges registers which